ddronamraju/store-ab-testing-trend-adjusted/README.md

 - Computes DiD using a regression-based approach on matched data
 - **Use when:** You want maximum covariate balance and robust, standard errors/confidence intervals

+## Visualizations

+The analysis produces several key visualizations to support interpretation and communication:

+1. **Method Comparison Bar Chart:**
+  - Compares estimated treatment effects (percent lift) across all methods (Naive, Segmentation DiD, Matched DiD, Overall DiD).
+  - Highlights the impact of trend adjustment and methodological rigor.
+  - Saved as `reports/figures/method_comparison.png`.

+2. **Segments in Feature Space:**
+  - Visualizes store segments (Declining, Stable, Growing) in pairwise feature space using scatter plots.
+  - Helps interpret how clusters differ by pre-period slope, average sales, and volatility.
+  - Saved as `reports/figures/segment_feature_space.png`.

+3. **Covariate Balance Plots:**
+  - Show standardized mean differences (SMD) for key features before and after matching/segmentation.
+  - Demonstrate improved balance and overlap between treatment and control groups.

+4. **Parallel Trends Plots:**
+  - Visualize pre-period sales trends for treatment and control groups to assess the parallel trends assumption.

+All figures are saved in the `reports/figures/` directory and can be used in presentations or reports to communicate results and support best practices.

 ## Key Analysis Steps

 1. **Data Preparation:** Load and clean sales and feature data.